The problem I have with goals is that they require a clear vision of where you want to go.

 I don’t have that.

 Plus, goals usually reinforce something that you already have: an idea, a plan, a project, or a habit.

 Right now, I want the opposite.

 I want to try as many things as possible, but of many different kinds (apps, content, community, service).

 So here they are, the 12 things I want to try for the remaining 4 months of 2022 (and probably the year after because it’s way too much):

-1. Become an ML research influencer on Linkedin
+1. ML research influencer on Linkedin

 I kinda started this earlier this year and wanted to make it the highlight of this year.